Fighting Games News

-With further fighters like Falke and G being made available through DLC following the game’s release, it shows how much demand there is for evermore outlandish creations.
+With further fighters like Falke and G being made available through DLC following the game’s release, it shows how much demand there is for even more outlandish creations.
 And with the opportunity of buying these characters with real-world money or ‘Fight Money’, it’s evident that Street Fighter is a franchise that is unafraid to move with the times.

 What are the main Street Fighter tournaments?

-And with many other top tournaments like ELEAGUE and DreamHack now including Capcom’s fighting game in their attractions, it’s just another reason why the battle of Street Fighter versus Tekken could soon be over.
+And with many other top tournaments like ELEAGUE and DreamHack now including Capcom’s fighting game in their events, it’s just another reason why the battle of Street Fighter versus Tekken could soon be over.